data-freelancer-mastermind/.github/profile/README.md

 ## What is Data Freelancer?

 Data Freelancer is a 12-month program exclusively for experienced data & AI professionals who want to start (or scale) a freelance business to make more money, work on fun projects, and create freedom.
+[Join](https://www.datalumina.com/data-freelancer) our global network of independent data experts and get the exact blueprint, mentorship, and accountability you need to start landing high-paying projects.

 ## How to Use This Resource